-Lauren Williams, Principal Graduates AICPA Leadership Academy
+Lauren Williams Graduates AICPA Leadership Academy

 AICPA Leadership Academy held in October 2018 in Durham, North Carolina

-Lauren Williams, Principal, is one of only 41 CPAs honored by the American Institute of CPAs (AICPA) as a member of the Leadership Academy’s tenth graduating class.
+Lauren Williams, Partner, is one of only 41 CPAs honored by the American Institute of CPAs (AICPA) as a member of the Leadership Academy’s tenth graduating class.
 Lauren was selected based on her exceptional leadership skills and professional experience for the program, which was held from October 7-11 in Durham, North Carolina.